DonIsaac/carpet/README.md

 ## Performance

-Weave trades conccurrent write performance for memory efficiency.
-To combat some of this, Weave provides several optimization methods for use cases that have a write-heavy phase and a read-heavy phase.
+Carpet trades conccurrent write performance for memory efficiency.
+To combat some of this, Carpet provides several optimization methods for use cases that have a write-heavy phase and a read-heavy phase.

 ### Freeing Memory